Lee Elder, 1st Black golfer to play Masters, dies at age 87

 Twenty-two years later, Woods became the first Black golfer to capture the green jacket, launching one of the greatest careers in golf history.

-“Lee Elder was a pioneer, and in so many ways,” Nicklaus said.
-“Yes, he was the first black golfer to play in the Masters Tournament, but that simply underlined the hard work Lee put in to further the cause of everyone who has a dream to play on the PGA Tour and perhaps thinks there were too many barriers before them.”
+“Lee Elder was a pioneer, and in so many ways,” Nicklaus wrote on his Twitter account.
+“Yes, he was the first Black golfer to play in the Masters Tournament, but that simply underlined the hard work Lee put in to further the cause of everyone who has a dream to play on the PGA Tour and perhaps thinks there were too many barriers before them.”

-After his record 12-stroke victory in 1997 — the first of five Masters and 15 major titles that Woods has won — he reflected on the contributions of Black golfers such as Elder and Charlie Sifford.
+After Woods’ record 12-stroke victory in 1997 — the first of his five Masters titles and 15 major championships overall — he reflected on the contributions of Black golfers such as Elder and Charlie Sifford, the tour’s first Black player.

 “I thought about those guys coming up 18,” Woods said that evening.
 “I said a little prayer and said thanks.
 I wasn’t the first.
 I wasn’t the pioneer.
 I thank them.
 I think that’s why this victory is even more special.
 Lee, because of what he did, I was able to play here.
 Because of Charlie, I was able to play on the PGA Tour.
 I lived my dream because of those guys.”